Sr2006na/Unit-converter-/README.md

 ## License

-This project is licensed under the **GNU General Public License v3.0**.
+This project is custom licensed .
-See the [LICENSE](LICENSE) file for details.
+See the LICENSE[Licence]file for details.

-## Contributing 🤝
-Contributions are welcome!
-If you find any issues or want to add new features, feel free to open an issue or submit a pull request.

 ## Author 👨‍💻
 [Sreenu giri kp]